Wednesday, February 19, 2025

 • # 8 "Der Schattenwald" (Shadow Forest)

-• "Die Spur des Manticor"(The Manticor's Trail) A continuation of the Fantasyworld desert adventure Mother of Scorpions with the same protagonist wizardress; memorable is a wizard duel between her and Madruk (which he unfortunately lost), the players getting captured and Dieter managing to hide a magical ring in spite of being stripped.
-They eventually escaped, won their equipment back and succeeded.
+• "Die Spur des Manticor"(The Manticor's Trail) A continuation of the Fantasyworld desert adventure Mother of Scorpions with the same wizardress; memorable is a wizard duel between her and Madruk (which he unfortunately lost), the players getting captured and Dieter managing to hide a magical ring in spite of being stripped.
+They eventually escaped, won their equipment back, and succeeded.

 • "Der Fluch des Vampirs" (Curse of the Vampire) a vampire adventure with a castle ruin in the fog, faces at the window at night.
 Madruk nearly died, and the characters had a surprisingly hard time with skeletons that shot at them from a guard tower.
-This was great fun, and atmospheric.
+This was great fun, and very atmospheric.

-At the end we started to convert D&D adventures from old Dungeon Magazine issues, as they had a lot of cool monsters and settings.
+We also started to convert D&D adventures from old Dungeon Magazine issues, as they had a lot of cool monsters and settings.
 Among them were

 Towards the end I started tweaking the rules more and more too, using d20+mod to beat 20 or an opposed roll as a resolution mechanic.
 We started to experiment with other systems, like Midgard, that Ligi introduced, and Ligi mastered Call of Cthulhu's Corbitt House for us, also introducing us to Call of Cthulhu that his group played.
 We joined them in a vacation retreat, that happend to be in the same village in the Black Forest as our vacation house.
 We also started MEPS/Rolemaster that my classmate Thomas had the rulesbooks for, and played a Rolemaster campaign in Middle Earth, and a few sessions of rolemaster Mythic Greece.
 Because I was of tired of converting D&D monsters, we started playing D&D with Dungeon Adventures outright.